 Villa enjoyed a promising start to the season, winning three of their opening four matches before two successive losses to Ipswich and Everton.
 Villa, however, followed this up by winning eight of their next nine with many starting to wonder whether they could mount a serious title challenge.
 Those who believed Villa lacked the required quality and experience appeared to be proved correct over November and December, as the side lost three out of five, but a 2-0 victory against Liverpool in January confirmed to many that Villa were well and truly in the title race.

-Villa’s success was evidence (much like a modern day Leicester City) that a team full of superstars and internationals was not a requisite for a title-winning side.
-Instead, Saunders’ team contained 11 resolute and industrious individuals who operated as single unit.
+Villa’s success was evidence that a team full of superstars and internationals was not a requisite for a title-winning side.
+Instead, Saunders’ team contained 11 resolute and industrious individuals who operated as a single unit.
 The Villa boss allowed no room for egotism or ostentation in his side.
 Incredibly, Saunders only used 14 players during the season – far from the ‘necessary’ rotation needed in the modern game.
-In fact, during the 42-game league campaign, 10 players had played 36 times or more, with seven players – Rimmer, Swain, McNaught, Mortimer, Bremner, Cowans and Morley – being omnipresent throughout.
+In fact, during the 42-game league campaign, tenplayers had played 36 times or more, with seven players – Rimmer, Swain, McNaught, Mortimer, Bremner, Cowans and Morley – being omnipresent throughout.

 From his appointment in 1974, Saunders had built a side that was defensively staunch and coordinated, yet contained the essential flair players to supply goals at the other end.
 “We have character, we have heart, we have bravery, we have aggression, we have pace,” Saunders nicely summed it up after winning the title.

 Villa’s achievement was even more outstanding, considering none of the side were seasoned internationals.
 In fact, players such as Swain, McNaught, Williams, Mortimer and Shaw would never gain any senior international caps throughout their careers.
 Remarkably Villa’s most successful team would only ever register 33 international caps between them.